MeatSim/find-your-hat/README.md

 ## Object of the game
 "The scenario is that the player has lost their hat in a field full of holes, and they must navigate back to it without falling down one of the holes or stepping outside of the field."
 ## How to play
-The player starts in the upper left corner and navigates left, right, up, or down with the l, r, u, and d keys.
+The player starts in the upper left corner and navigates left, right, up, or down by pressing the l, r, u, or d keys and then ENTER.
 The player's path is marked by *.
 The hat is marked by ^.
 Holes are marked by O.

 The game will end when the player finds the hat, falls in a hole, or falls off the field.
 You can also quit with CTRL+C.
 ## Setup
 1. Clone the repository to your computer.